cvanelteren/cvanelteren/README.md

 <h1 align="center">Hi 👋!
-My name is Casper and I'm a complexity scientist, from Amsterdam</h1>
+My name is Casper and I'm a Complexity Scientist, from Amsterdam</h1>

 ###